catseye/Robin/README.md

 Quick Start
 -----------

-The Robin reference interpreter is written in (about 1200 lines of) Haskell;
+The Robin reference interpreter is written in about 900 lines of Haskell.
-to use it you'll need an implementation of Haskell installed (typically either `ghc` or Hugs).
+To use it, you'll need an implementation of Haskell installed (typically either `ghc` or Hugs).

 If you have [shelf][] installed, you can just run `shelf_dockgh catseye/Robin`.